 What personal skill do you intend to develop and why?
-Give a brief overview of the thinking underpinning your choice and explain how it might impact on your teaching and on student learning in your subject-specialist area. on student learning in your subject-specialist area.
+Give a brief overview of the thinking underpinning your choice and explain how it might impact on your teaching and on student learning in your subject-specialist area.
 Suggest appropriate learning outcomes for yourself which you intend to achieve.
-What do you intend to do to address the issue you have identified? e.g. any relevant academic or professional literature you might draw upon; training or professional development you might attend; observations and or professional discussions with experienced teachers. experienced teachers.
-Donner on an annual state that state the state of the sta Propose an appropriate timetable for managing the work.
+Subsect appropriate rearring outcomes for yourself which you intend to deflice.
+What do you intend to do to address the issue you have identified? e.g. any relevant academic or professional literature you might draw upon; training or professional development you might attend; observations and or professional discussions with experienced teachers.
+Propose an appropriate timetable for managing the work.
+Fropose an appropriate timetable for managing the work.